Efficiency of conventional thermal electricity and heat production

 However, the overall environmental impact of energy transformation has to be seen in the context of the type of fuel and the extent to which abatement technologies are used.
 Compliance with environmental legislation (for example the Large Combustion Plant Directive 2001/80/EC, the CARE package, etc.) requires the application of a series of abatement technologies (e.g. to reduce SO2 emissions requires retrofitting the plant with flue-gas desulphurisation technology, carbon capture and storage to capture CO2 emissions, etc.), increasing the energy consumption of the plant, thus reducing its efficiency.
 This is why it is important to promote highly efficient generation units, such as IGCC (Integrated Gasification Combined Cycle), which can operate at higher efficiencies.

-Directive 2012/27/EU of the European Parliament and of the Council of 25 October 2012 on energy efficiency, amending Directives 2009/125/EC and 2010/30/EU and repealing Directives 2004/8/EC and 2006/32/EC.
-The Directive established a set of binding measures to help the EU reach its 20% energy efficiency target by 2020.
-Under the Directive, all EU countries are required to use energy more efficiently at all stages of the energy chain from its production to its final consumption.
+Directive 2012/27/EU of the European Parliament and of the Council of 25 October 2012 on energy efficiency, amending Directives 2009/125/EC and 2010/30/EU, and repealing Directives 2004/8/EC and 2006/32/EC: This Directive established a set of binding measures to help the EU reach its 20% energy efficiency target by 2020.
+Under the Directive, all EU countries are required to use energy more efficiently at all stages of the energy chain, from its production to its final consumption.
 To reach the EU's 20% energy efficiency target by 2020, individual EU countries have set their own indicative national energy efficiency targets.
 Depending on country preferences, these targets are based on primary and/or final energy consumption, primary and/or final energy savings, or energy intensity.
-New national measures have to ensure major energy savings for consumers and industry.
-The European Commission published guidance notes, COM(2013) 762.to help the Member States to implement the Energy Efficiency Directive,
+New national measures must ensure major energy savings for consumers and industry.
+The European Commission published guidance notes (COM(2013) 762) to help the Member States implement the Energy Efficiency Directive.

 Council Directive 2013/12/EU of 13 May 2013, adapting Directive 2012/27/EU of the European Parliament and of the Council on energy efficiency, by reason of the accession of the Republic of Croatia.

 Commission Guidance COM(2013) 762, Communication from the Commission to the European Parliament and Council, Implementing the Energy Efficiency Directive.